 Red Hat OpenStack Platform provides the foundation to build a private or public Infrastructure-as-a-Service (laaS) cloud.
 It offers a massively scalable, fault-tolerant platform for the development of cloud-enabled workloads.
-In Red Hat Satellite, you can interact with Red Hat OpenStack Platform REST API to create cloud instances and control their power management states.
+In Satellite, you can interact with Red Hat OpenStack Platform REST API to create cloud instances and control their power management states.

 - You can use synchronized content repositories for Red Hat Enterprise Linux.
-For more information, see Syncing Repositories in the Content Management Guide. - Provide an activation key for host registration.
-For more information, see Creating An Activation Key in the Content Management guide. - A Capsule Server managing a network in your OpenStack environment.
-For more information, see Configuring Networking in the Provisioning guide. - An image added to OpenStack Image Storage (glance) service for image-based provisioning.
+For more information, see Syncing Repositories in Managing Content. - Provide an activation key for host registration.
+For more information, see Creating An Activation Key in Managing Content. - A Capsule Server managing a network in your OpenStack environment.
+For more information, see Configuring Networking in Provisioning Hosts. - An image added to OpenStack Image Storage (glance) service for image-based provisioning.
 For more information, see the Red Hat OpenStack Platform Instances and Images Guide.